 Early adolescence is a tender time.
-Emotions run close to the surface or get stuffed far below; friends can be closer than ever or painfully absent.
-Our capacity for reasoning grows by leaps and bounds.
-Through friendships and mentoring relationships, we engage in the age-old question “Who am I?,” doing the serious (and not so serious) work of identity formation—gender identity, racial identity, and religious identity.
-We long for a place where we will find acceptance and affirmation, compassion, courage, inspiration and a chance to make a difference.
-Unitarian Universalism is that kind of place.
+Emotions run close to the surface or are stuffed below; friends can be closer than ever or painfully absent.
+Our capacity for reasoning grows by leaps and bounds while our identities take shape: gender identity, racial identity, religious identity.
+Through community-building, mentoring, and opportunities to learn about the self and its links, in love and justice, with the world, Unitarian Universalism offers younger youth acceptance and affirmation, compassion and courage, and inspiration and tools to make a difference.

 Unitarian Universalism has helped me become the person I am, a person with very few bias beliefs and a person who will go out of his way to help someone, even if I do not know them.

 —Ian Wilson, 14, from the Coming of Age credo he delivered to the Community Unitarian Church of White Plains, NY

 Every congregation chooses its own programs, so you will find many variations.
 But, many UU congregations offer two hallmark programs for young people in middle school and early high school: Coming of Age and Our Whole Lives.

 Coming of Age

 Usually offered over the course of one year, Coming of Age programs for youth ages 11-14 explore not only what it means to be Unitarian Universalist (UU), but what it means to be you.
 Youth gather for fun workshops, retreats, worship, and justice projects.
 With mentors and guides, participants explore their identities, beliefs, and the connections they have--and can make--in love and justice to their faith communities, local communities, and beyond.
 They begin to build a faith-grounded “toolkit” for the joys, sorrows, wonders, and challenges of being human.